zilverline/sequent/docs/docs/concepts/command-service.md

 By default all Commands passed into the CommandService are executed in a single transaction.
-When something fails and an Exception is raised and the transaction is rolled back.
+When something fails, an Exception is raised and the transaction is rolled back.

 ## Order of Command execution

 Commands are executed in the order in which they are scheduled.
-For instance if you schedule new Commands in a [Workflow](workflow.html) running in the foreground it will be added to the queue of Commands.
+For instance if you schedule new Commands in a [Workflow](workflow.html) running in the foreground, it will be added to the queue of Commands.
 For instance:

 ```ruby